Chris Bailey (musician, born 1950): Personal life

 Just prior to his death, Chris Bailey married his partner, Josie O'Reilly, an actor-comedian, with whom he had a son.
 In January 2013 Bailey was diagnosed with mouth/throat cancer.
 The Angels confirmed his condition with a media release in January 2013, "[we] are deeply saddened to learn that our bass player, Chris Bailey, has an aggressive, life-threatening cancer and is now undergoing palliative chemotherapy".
 Bailey died of the disease on 4 April 2013, aged 62.
 A tribute concert, Adelaide Salutes Chris Bailey, was held in his honour on 17 April with proceeds donated to his wife and son.
-The performers included Jimmy Barnes, Ian Moss, Phil Small, and Don Walker (all of Cold Chisel); James Reyne, his own band Gang Gajang, Swanee with The Brewster Brothers, and The Angels with Dave Gleeson (of The Screaming Jets).
+The performers included Jimmy Barnes, Ian Moss, Phil Small, and Don Walker (all of Cold Chisel); James Reyne, his own band GANGgajang, Swanee with The Brewster Brothers, and The Angels with Dave Gleeson (of The Screaming Jets).